Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Introduction

 In order to avoid duplication of work in the next paper of the series we state many of the auxiliary results in this paper in the more general setting of graphs on surfaces.
 For this purpose, we require some definitions introduced in the following section.
 In Section~\ref{sec-reduc}, we describe more precisely what we mean by a reducible configuration, its appearance in the considered graph and its reduction.
 In Section~\ref{sec-col}, we show that the reductions preserve $3$-colorings.
 In Section~\ref{sec-disch}, we give the discharging argument used to show the existence of a reducible configuration.
 In Section~\ref{sec-reductions}, we argue that the reductions preserve the assumptions of the theorem.
 In Section~\ref{sec-winners}, we analyze the change of the weights during the reduction.
-Finally, in Section~\ref{sec-disk}, we combine the results to prove Theorem~\ref{thm:main}.
+In Section~\ref{sec-disk}, we combine the results to prove Theorem~\ref{thm:main}.
+Finally, in Section~\ref{sec-summary} we prove a technical result summarizing the conclusions of this paper that will be used in the next paper~\cite{proof-part3} of this series.